Skip to content

 For more information on heterogeneous slurm jobs visit their support documentation page.

-A project with zero or negative NERSC-hours balance can submit to the the overrun queue.
+A project with zero or negative NERSC-hours balance can submit to the the overrun QOS.

-If you meet the overrun criteria, you can access the overrun queue by submitting with -q overrun (-q shared_overrun for the shared queue).
+If you meet the overrun criteria, you can access the overrun QOS by submitting with -q overrun (-q shared_overrun for shared-node jobs).
 On Perlmutter, all overrun jobs require the --time-min flag at job submission and are subject to preemption by higher priority workloads under certain circumstances.

 Tip